Neyzoter/TestScript/linux/README.md

 * **linserver.sh**

-  log in your server.
+  Log in your server.

 * **runmgd.sh**

-  run mongod no hang up and background.
+  Run mongod no hang up and background.

 * **quickgit.sh**